quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 name SHOULD also contain a month-date in the form mmyyyy.
 The definition of the schema and assignment of the URI MUST have been authorized by the owner of the domain name on or very close to that date.
 (This avoids problems when domain names change ownership.)
-If the resource or document defines several event categories, then the URI MUST identify the actual category in use, e.g., using a fragment or query identifier (characters after a "#" or "?" in the URI).
+If the extension schema contains several event categories, then the URI MUST identify the actual category in use, e.g., using a fragment or query identifier (characters after a "#" or "?" in the URI).

 For extensions defined in RFCs, the URI used SHOULD be a URN starting with `urn:ietf:params:qlog:` followed by a registered, descriptive name.

-A log file that uses events from extension schema SHOULD list all schema identifiers in the `additional_event_schemas` field; see {{qlog-file-schema}}
+A log file that uses events from extension schemas SHOULD list all extension schema identifiers in the `additional_event_schemas` field; see {{qlog-file-schema}}
 and {{qlog-file-seq-schema}}.

-In the following example, a qlog file contains two hypothetical standardized extension schema, along with a private extension.
+In the following example, a qlog file contains events defined in two hypothetical standardized extension schema, along with a private extension.
 The first schema is named "rick" and consists of categories "roll", "astley", and "moranis".
 The second schema is named "john" and consists of categories "doe", "candy", and "goodman".